 SQL Dialects¶

-OrionBelt compiles semantic queries into SQL for five database dialects.
+OrionBelt compiles semantic queries into SQL for eight database dialects.
 Each dialect has its own identifier quoting, function names, and SQL syntax.
 The plugin architecture allows adding new dialects without modifying the core compiler.

 Supported Dialects¶